mxmlnkn/ratarmount/benchmarks/BENCHMARKS.md

 Xz support already existed at the time of the last benchmark but it had runaway memory usage, which got fixed in python-xz 0.4.0.
 And the lzmaffi backend caused problems with installing on systems because the cffi dependency has to be installed beforehand manually and there are also no wheels.
 This is why it was a more experimental feature.
-But now it is more polished and even has been parallized, see the [next section](#parallel-xz-decoder-speedup).
+But now it is more polished and even has been parallelized, see the [next section](#parallel-xz-decoder-speedup).

 ![Benchmark comparison between ratarmount and archivemount](plots/archivemount-comparison-2021-12-27.png)